• Skip to primary navigation

 The lemon bars may weep when a layer of water forms on the surface.
 That water could form if you cover the pan of bars too quickly when they are still warm.
 Steam will be trapped and condense and drip back down onto the surface of the bars.
 To avoid this, always cool lemon bars COMPLETELY before covering and storing in the fridge.
 Sometimes I actually cool them to room temperature, and then I put the pan in the fridge to cool for an hour or two before covering them with foil.
 This works quite well!

 Another option is that the curd was overcooked and in that case, sometimes as the curd cools, the proteins will shrink back and water will be pushed out of the curd.
-I find it can happen if the lemon bars are made with a cooked curd (like here) and then baked for another 10 minutes or so.
+I find it can happen if the lemon bars are made with cooked curd (like here) and then baked for another 10 minutes or so.

 What do I do if my lemon bars are wet on top?